 Regional buses are particularly important in the north, where they carry mail to isolated areas.
 Several companies operate daily services, and their fares are broadly similar to one another’s (usually 250–350kr for a 1–2hr journey).
 Major routes are listed in the “Destinations” sections within each chapter, and you can pick up a comprehensive timetable at any bus terminal.

 The main players on the Swedish domestic airline market are: SAS (w sas.se), Norwegian (w norwegian.se) and Nextjet (w nextjet.se).
 When booked well in advance, one-way fares on most routes begin at around 450kr.

 By ferries and boats

 In a country with such an extensive coastline and many lakes, it’s only natural that domestic ferry services in Sweden are many and varied.
-The main route is between Visby, on the Baltic island of Gotland, and Nynäshamn, on the mainland near Stockholm and Oskarshamn.
-High-speed catamarans as well as regular ferries operate on both routes.
+The main route is between Visby, on the Baltic island of Gotland, and Nynäshamn, on the mainland near Stockholm.
 Departures are very popular in summer and you should try to book ahead.